Mukō: History

 The area of Mukō was part of ancient Yamashiro Province.
 At the end of the 8th century, Emperor Kanmu moved his capital from Heijō-kyō to Nagaoka-kyō.
-The new capital encompassed a large part of modern Muko, where modern research has revealed the palace to have been located.
+The new capital encompassed a large part of modern Muko, where research has revealed the palace to have been located.
 In the south, it also included parts of Nagaokakyō.
-In 794, because of the location's moist temperature and reputation as a breeding ground for disease, Kammu relocated his capital from Nagaoka to Heian-kyō, now known as Kyoto.
+In 794, because of the location's humid climate and reputation as a breeding ground for disease, Kammu relocated his capital from Nagaoka to Heian-kyō, now known as Kyoto.
 Mukō developed as a market town in 1592, during Azuchi–Momoyama period.
 The town's main road, called Saigoku Kaido, flourished because it connected Tō-ji in Kyoto and Nishinomiya Shrine in Settsu Province.
 Saigoku Kaido, which still presents a traditional and historical setting, changed name National Route 171 as important road.

 Modern Mukō

-The town of Mukō was established on April 1, 1889 with the creation of the modern municipalities system.
+The town of Mukō was established on April 1, 1889, with the creation of the modern municipalities system.
 Mukōmachi Station opened on July 26, 1876.
 Higashi-Mukō Station and Nishi-Mukō Station opened on December 1, 1928.

 Mukō was elevated to city status on October 1, 1972.